Sarojshah1/CareerVita-Job-Portal-/README.md

 # CareerVita (Job Portal)
-A job portal application built with React, Spring Boot, and PostgreSQL.A comprehensive job portal designed to connect job seekers and employers.
+CareerVista is a comprehensive job portal designed to connect job seekers with employers efficiently.
+The platform provides robust features for both job seekers and employers to manage their profiles, job listings, applications, and more.This application is built with React, Spring Boot, and PostgreSQL.

 ## Job Portal Project Overview